xuxiran/Ear_EEG_code/README.md

 # Ear_EEG_code
 Guidence

-(1) Download raw data from https://zenodo.org/records/10803261
+(1) Download raw data from https://zenodo.org/records/10803261 and copy it to the file rawdata

 (2) Run allcode.m in Matlab